open-cogsci/osdoc/content/publications.md

 Ishii, A., Tanaka, M., & Watanabe, Y. (2014).
 The neural substrates of self-evaluation of mental fatigue: A magnetoencephalography study. *PLoS ONE*, *9*(4), e95763. doi:10.1371/journal.pone.0095763
 {: .reference}

+Ishii, A., Tanaka, M., & Watanabe, Y. (2014).
+The neural mechanisms underlying the decision to rest in the presence of fatigue: A magnetoencephalography study. *PLoS ONE*, *9*(10), e109740. doi:10.1371/journal.pone.0109740
+{: .reference}

 Jiang, Y. (2014).
 Measuring facial expression and emotional experience under diverse social context in a negative emotional setting.
 In A. J. Spink, L.W.S.
 Loijens, M. Woloszynowska-Fraser, & L. P. J. J. Noldus (Eds.), Proceedings of Measuring Behavior.
 Retrieved from <http://www.measuringbehavior.org/files/2014/Proceedings/Jiang,%20Y.%20-%20MB2014.pdf>
 {: .reference}